 Prehistoric Island Tours

-“Prince Edward Island holds Canada’s only fossil record of life on land in the Permian Period, almost 300 million years ago”, said Dr. John Calder from the Department of Geology at Saint Mary’s University. ”The fossil legacy of the Island has reached a point where it stands proudly on the world stage."
+“Prince Edward Island holds Canada’s only fossil record of life on land in the Permian period, almost 300 million years ago”, said Dr. John Calder, Department of Geology, Saint Mary’s University. ”The fossil legacy of the Island has reached a point where it stands proudly on the world stage."

 MacNeil now offers shoreline fossil tours to show and teach residents and visitors of PEI about the fascinating geologic history of Prince Edward Island.
 She also provides information on what to do if you find a fossil, which can be hard to come by in absence of a natural history museum.
 Prehistoric Island Tours is the only operation in the province offering this experience.
 Each tour is 75 minutes and starts from the Vernon Bridge area.